 Coffee pots, cups, carafes

 Coffee and tea often leave ugly brown stains in kettles, pots, and cups.
 Fill the stained item with hot water and add some washing soda.
 Allow to sit for at least an hour or even overnight.
-Stains will easily rinse away in the morning.
+Stains will quickly rinse away in the morning.

 Measure out a cup and flush it down the toilet to clean and freshen, and to help prevent blockages.

-Clean ceramic tile and grout with a regular solution (1/2 cup washing soda to 1-gallon warm water).
+Clean ceramic tile and grout with a regular solution (1/2 cup washing soda to 1 gallon warm water).
 You may need to scrub the grout with a stiff brush.
 You won’t believe the clean and sparkling results.